 Based on their advanced training and years of experience, our surgeons believe the optimal breast augmentation procedure involves the inframammary incision and a dual-plane, submuscular placement using smooth, round, cohesive silicone gel implants.
 Additionally, in some cases, our surgeons may suggest using the patient's own fat to sculpt the final breast contours to ensure beautiful and symmetrical results.
-This combination produces the best results for a number of reasons:
+This combination produces the best results for several reasons:

-- The inframammary incision is associated with a significantly reduced risk of capsular contracture (post-operative tightening around the implant), which is the primary complication following breast augmentation surgery.
+- The inframammary incision is associated with a significantly reduced risk of capsular contracture (post-operative tightening around the implant), the primary complication following breast augmentation surgery.
 It also poses minimal risk to a woman's ability to breastfeed in the future.

 About the Procedure

 The procedure begins with the administration of general anesthesia.
-The surgeon will make the incision and create a pocket to encase the implant.
+Next, the surgeon will make the incision and create a pocket to encase the implant.
 After inserting the implants through the incisions, your surgeon views the breasts from multiple angles to ensure the results are aesthetically pleasing and symmetrical.
 He will then close the incisions and cover them with bandages before you are taken to the recovery room.

 Breast augmentation surgery typically takes between 1 and 2 hours.
 You will wake up in the recovery room following surgery, where our surgeons and dedicated nurses will monitor you to ensure your safety and comfort.
 Typically you will be ready to head home 2 hours after your surgery is completed.
 Each patient receives detailed post-op instructions to make a recovery as comfortable as possible.
 I encourage communication with our office to maximize comfort and ensure no uncertainties.
 Everyone's experience is different; however, the pain will typically settle within the first few days, and many patients return to normal activities within two weeks.